 How to Qualify:

 - Students must submit an admissions application with fee, official ACT or SAT scores and official six or seven, or eight -semester transcript.

-- Students must have a minimum ACT score of 22 or minimum SAT score 1030.
+- Students must have a minimum ACT score of 22 or minimum New SAT total of 1110.

 - Student must have a minimum six, seven, or eight semester grade point average of 3.000 on a 4.000 scale.

-- Awards will begin in December 2013 for eligible recipients and will be awarded on a rolling basis until the final awarding deadline of June 1, 2014.
+- Awards will begin in December of the student's high school senior year for eligible recipients and will be awarded on a rolling basis until the final awarding deadline of June 1 of that same year.

 - Awards are based on the availability of funding.

 Student Responsibilities for Accepting and Maintaining the Arkansas Promise Scholarship™ Award: